ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 The ML problem deals with the classification of oral cancer cells.
 It is based on the Kaggle challange ["Cancer Cell Challange"](https://www.kaggle.com/competitions/cancer-cell-challange/) and the github repository https://github.com/JoLinden/dl4ia-challenge

-The cancer-cell-classification directory is structured into three parts according to the presentation to demonstrate the different approaches and steps presented.
+The cancer-cell-classification directory is structured into two parts according to the presentation to demonstrate the different approaches and steps presented.

 - A Jupyter Lab notebook containing a presentation of the ML problem and an initial solution working on a local machine
 - A set of python scripts for running the ML training locally
-- A dataset located in /cancer-cell-classification/data

 ## Instructions